Unlock Clarity

 What kind of people do you work with?

-I tend to work with women who are curious, teachable, open-minded, willing to try, and most importantly: ready to change their status quo.
+Many are thoughtful, reflective, and motivated for change — even if they don’t always feel confident.
+I love to work with women who are curious, teachable, open-minded, willing to try, and most importantly: ready to change their status quo.

 Is life coaching covered by insurance/ benefits?